Good planning is required to get the best possible result in a divorce. One important area to consider is insurance coverage and health care.

 However, to guard your legal position, you'll need a properly drafted separation agreement that sets forth each party's rights and obligations.
 Without one, you can become liable in various ways.

-Discussing the dissolution of the relationship in this fashion creates opportunites for negotiation that minimize the financial trauma divorce can inflict.
+Discussing the dissolution of the relationship in this fashion creates opportunities for negotiation that minimize the financial trauma divorce can inflict.